goelayu/Jawa/README.md

 3. Total JS storage after applying removing unused JS functions -- this mimics the Jawa bar in Figure 7a.

 ## Throughput

+We reproduce the throughput results in Table 3: Crawling index IOs.

+The storage script above outputs the crawling index IOs as well.

+# Contact

+Kindly contact Ayush Goel at goelayu@umich.edu for any questions or comments regarding this project. \
+We are also happy to receive code contributions.